P.S. 35 The Clove Valley School

 With only 15 classrooms and one multi-purpose room serving as the gym, cafeteria, and auditorium, instruction happens in every corner.
 A few closets have been converted to mini offices.
 The schoolyard is undergoing renovation and the heating system is getting an upgrade.

-SPECIAL EDUCATION: Team-teaching classrooms mix students with disabilities, and typically developing kids together, so they can all learn from each other.
+SPECIAL EDUCATION: Team-teaching classrooms mix students with disabilities in classroom with typically developing kids so they can all learn from each other.

 ADMISSIONS: PS 35 is a neighborhood school.
 After graduation, most students attend middle school at IS 27 and IS 61 on Staten Island.
 (Lydie Raschka, news report, school data, March 2017